The Polynomial Set Associated with a Fixed Number of Matrix-Matrix Multiplications: Polynomial subsets

 This leads to a polynomial of degree $d=30$.
 Using the locally convergent iterative method described above, we successfully computed a real solution vector.

 For the actual numbers, we refer to the software.
-The maximum absolute number in the coefficient vector for the complex case is $3.7\cdot10^{5}$, and the Jacobian evaluated at the solution is $5.8\cdot10^{11}$.
-The maximum absolute number in the coefficient vector for the real case is $5.0\cdot10^{4}$, and the condition number of the Jacobian at the solution is $2.10\cdot10^{10}$.
+The maximum absolute value in the coefficient vector for the complex case is $3.7\cdot10^{5}$, and the Jacobian evaluated at the solution has a condition number of $5.8\cdot10^{11}$.
+The maximum absolute value in the coefficient vector for the real case is $5.0\cdot10^{4}$, and the condition number of the Jacobian at the solution is $2.10\cdot10^{10}$.

-The highest degree polynomial set can indeed be different for real and complex case, and the simulations suggest the following.
+The highest degree polynomial set can indeed be different for the real and complex cases, and the simulations suggest the following.

 \begin{conjecture}[Six multiplications] For complex coefficients,

 For real coefficients,

 \end{conjecture}